Unitized Group Ration: Express

 The Unitized Group Ration – Express (UGR-E or UGR-Express), nicknamed the "kitchen in a carton", consists of meals in self-heating steam table trays based on the UGR-H&S meal offerings.
-The UGR-E is designed to provide hot meals where feeding a group with hot food would otherwise be unfeasible; unlike other UGRs, it uses a flameless ration heater and does not require a separate field kitchen.
+The UGR-E is designed to provide hot meals where feeding a group with hot food would otherwise be unfeasible.
+Unlike other UGRs, it uses a flameless ration heater and does not require a separate field kitchen.
 The UGR-E begins heating with the pull of a tab, and can fully heat a meal within 30 to 45 minutes.
-The UGR-E has an offering of 4 breakfast menus, 8 lunch/dinner menus, and 1 holiday menu; each meal provides an average of 1,300 kcal.
+The UGR-E has 4 breakfast menus, 8 lunch/dinner menus, and 1 holiday menu.
+Each meal provides an average of 1,300 kcal.
 Each UGR-E module contains 18 meals, with each pallet holding 400 meals.
 UGR-E modules have a minimum shelf life of 18 months at 80 °F (26.6 °C).